-Workers should be alert to bullying or any other form of harassment or discriminatory behaviour, and act on and report incidents in accordance with lona College's anti-bullying policy.
-Ill or injured students should be attended to by the supervising employee.
-Should additional assistance be required Workers should contact the College Nurse.
+Workers should be alert to bullying or any other form of harassment or discriminatory behaviour, and act on and report incidents in accordance with Iona College's anti-bullying policy.
+III or injured students should be attended to by the supervising employee.
+Should additional assistance be required Workers should contact the Health and Wellness Centre.

-10 INTERACTIONS WITH COLLEAGUES
+9 INTERACTIONS WITH COLLEAGUES